star-history/star-history/public/blog/ai-agents.md

 The primary objective of ChatDev is to offer an easy-to-use, highly customizable and extendable framework, which is based on large language models (LLMs) and serves as an ideal scenario for studying collective intelligence.
 You can access Quickstart simply with terminal or with Docker.

-## crewAI
+## CrewAI

 ![crewai-star](/assets/blog/ai-agents/crewai-star.webp)

-[CrewAI](https://github.com/phaserjs/phaser) is designed to enable AI agents to assume roles, share goals, and operate in a cohesive unit - much like a well-oiled crew.
+[CrewAI](https://github.com/crewAIInc/crewAI) is designed to enable AI agents to assume roles, share goals, and operate in a cohesive unit - much like a well-oiled crew.
 Whether you're building a smart assistant platform, an automated customer service ensemble, or a multi-agent research team, CrewAI provides the backbone for sophisticated multi-agent interactions.
 It features:

 - Role-Based Agent Design
 - Autonomous Inter-Agent Delegation